kshraddha1413/SalesForceDoc/README.md

  Well, we need visual cues to find our way in apps, too.
 And that’s what the mobile navigation menu is: a signpost.
 Your users rely on it to get from place to place in the Salesforce mobile app as efficiently as possible.

+ **Apex** is a programming language that uses Java-like syntax and acts like database stored procedures.
+Apex enables developers to add business logic to system events, such as button clicks, updates of related records, and Visualforce pages.